 I grew up in Chicago (close to a suburb but the actual city) where I would stay active in sports, and be with friends.
 I was invited to be a Highsight Scholar while I attend Guerin College Preparatory High School.
 While attending Guerin, I played soccer and baseball and during the summers worked as a lifeguard.
 HighSight introduced me to DePauw University where I studied Computer Science.
 I was introduced to Techpoint during the summer of 2016 where I participated in the first Xtern Bootcamp for 10 weeks.
 After Graduating in 2017, I currently work as a Consultant at Appirio on the Salesforce Delivery Team.

-Grading from the same school as America's Bulldog (@ButlerBlue3) in May 2017, Ryan is currently at Structural, one of High Alpha's portfolio companies.
-Fueled by coffee (and thankfully no longer ramen), Ryan enjoys learning about new ideas - usually by listening to podcasts, reading Medium stories, or watching TED talks.
+Grading from the same school as America’s Bulldog (@ButlerBlue3) in May 2017, Ryan is currently at Angie’s List.
+Fueled by coffee (and thankfully no longer ramen), Ryan enjoys learning about new ideas – usually by listening to podcasts, reading Medium stories, or watching TED talks.
 As the youngest sibling of four by fourteen years, Ryan has a keen sense that not everything in life goes exactly as planned.
 As such, while he loves to dream about the future, he tries to maintain a very practical perspective with regards to technology.